Data leaks & data breaches: These rules must be observed according to the GDPR

-Prevent data breaches and leaks with GDPR (DSGVO) and Security for Jira and Confluence
+Prevent data breaches and leaks with Data Protection and Security Toolkit for Jira and Confluence

 To prevent the violation of the protection of personal data from happening in the first place, the app has other useful features for you: data rules.
 With these, you can define data processing rules to ensure that you don’t miss any personal data that needs to be cleaned (or even deleted).
 To learn how to use these data rules in practice, watch our short product video: